kimi21/shopping-cart-kimi/README.md

 - On line no. 11 you you should see this:
     @import "themes/theme1/themeMain";
 - Change 'theme1' to 'theme2'
-- Run the follwing command in the console : npm run compile:sass
+- Run the follwing commands in the console : npm run compile:sass live-server

- You should see a dark theme of this app.
+ You should see a dark theme of this app!